Invasion of Portugal (1807): Background

 When the Treaties of Tilsit ended the War of the Fourth Coalition, Emperor Napoleon of France had already expressed irritation that Portugal was open to trade with the United Kingdom.
 Napoleon's ire was provoked because Portugal was Britain's oldest ally in Europe, Britain was finding new opportunities for trade with Portugal's colony in Brazil, the Royal Navy often used Lisbon's port in its operations against France, and he wished to seize Portugal's fleet.
-Furthermore, Prince John of Braganza, regent for his mentally ill mother Queen Maria I had failed to comply with the emperor's Continental System, a prohibition against British trade.
+Furthermore, Crown Prince John, prince regent for his mentally ill mother Queen Maria I, had failed to comply with the Emperor's Continental System that excluded British trade.
 In addition, the seizure of Portugal would fit neatly into Napoleon's future designs against Spain.

 On 19 July 1807, Napoleon ordered his Portuguese ambassador to inform that country to close its ports to British shipping by 1 September.
 On 2 August the 1st Corps of the Gironde Army of Observation was officially brought into being, with General of Division Jean-Andoche Junot in command.
 Shortly afterward, the First French Empire placed all Portuguese shipping in its ports under embargo.
-On 23 September, the emperor made his intentions clear when he publicly threatened to depose the Braganzas in front of the Portuguese minister to France.
+On 23 September, the Emperor made his intentions clear when he publicly threatened to depose the Braganzas in front of the Portuguese minister to France.

 Meanwhile, on 12 August 1807 the French and Spanish ambassadors delivered their ultimata to the Prince Regent of Portugal.
 The notes required that John must declare war on Great Britain, put his fleet at France and Spain's disposal, seize all British trade in his ports, and put all British subjects under arrest.
 John agreed to suspend diplomatic relations with Britain and close his ports, but he shrank from seizing British merchants and their goods.
 This was deemed inadequate by Napoleon and the French and Spanish ambassadors requested their passports and left the country on 30 September.

 On 12 October, Junot's corps began crossing the Bidasoa River into Spain at Irun.
 Soon after this event, the secret Treaty of Fontainebleau was signed between France and Spain.
 The document was drawn up by Napoleon's marshal of the palace Géraud Duroc and Eugenio Izquierdo, an agent for Manuel de Godoy, Prince of the Peace.
 The treaty proposed to carve up Portugal into three entities.
 Porto (Oporto) and the northern part was to become the Kingdom of Northern Lusitania under Charles Louis of Etruria.
 The southern portion would fall to Godoy as the Principality of the Algarves.
 The rump of the country, centered on Lisbon, was to be administered by the French.
 It is probable that Napoleon never had any intention of carrying out the treaty's provisions.
 Aside from his desire to occupy Portugal, his real purpose may have been to introduce large French forces into Spain in order to facilitate its subsequent takeover.